apache/fury-site/docs/guide/rust/external-types.md

 Rust external-type serialization lets an application serialize a type owned by another crate without a wrapper value.
-Use a derived external structural serializer for an accessible public schema, or a manual serializer for an opaque or invariant-bearing type.
+Use a derived external structural serializer for an accessible public schema, or a custom serializer for an opaque or invariant-bearing type.

 ## One serializer model